convergence-engineering/json2yaml/README.md

 json2yaml
 ===

-A command-line utility to convert JSON to YAML (meaning a `.json` file to a `.yml` file)
+A command-line utility to convert JSON to YAML and YAML to JSON (meaning a `.json` file to a `.yml` file)

-The purpose of this utility is to pretty-print JSON in the human-readable YAML object notation (ignore the misnomer, YAML is not a Markup Language at all).

 Installation
 ===